dvontrec/JS-Algorithms/singlylinkedlist/README.md

 - Accepts an index and a value
 - Uses get to find specific node
 - Updates the value of the node and return true

+# Insert

+- Accepts an index and a value
+- If index is less than zero or greater than the length return false
+- If the index is the same as the length push a new node to the end of the list
+- If the index is 0 unshift the node to the head.
+- Get the index -1 to get node before
+- Set that nodes next to be the new node
+- Set the old nex to the new nodes next
+- Increment the length
+- Return true

+# Remove

+- Accepts an index
+- If the index is less than zero or greater than length return undefined
+- If the index is the same as the length -1, pop
+- If the index is 0 shift
+- Otherwise use get to get previios node
+- Set the next property of that node to be the next of the next node
+- Decrement the length
+- Return the value of the node removed